Minimalist Solutions To Online Shopping Addiction and Overspending

 The Hard Facts About Online Shopping Addiction

 There is good news.
 Not everyone has fallen prey to online shopping addiction.
-There are people like me who embrace the Minimalist Lifestyle and others that embrace the Zero Waste movement or are just smart.
+There are people like me who embrace the Minimalist Lifestyle, others who embrace the Zero Waste movement, or those who are just smart.

-As a result, online consignment shops like thredUP and Poshmark help people buy and sell clothes from their closets they no longer have a use for.
+As a result, online consignment shops like thredUP and Poshmark help people buy and sell clothes from their closets that they no longer use.

-Second-hand stores like Goodwill and The Salvation Army have an online presence assisting people in recycling the junk they no longer want.
+Secondhand stores like Goodwill and The Salvation Army have online presences, helping people recycle items they no longer want.

 The growing ease of recycling stuff you no longer want has two effects.
-Some people see the vacuum of vacated stuff as a cue to buy more.
+Some people see the void left by vacated items as a cue to buy more.

-Others see the vacuum of vacated stuff as a relief and vow to enjoy it.
-Americans are quickly becoming a country of hoarders and online shopping addiction is fueling that growth.
+Others see the void left by vacated items as a relief and vow to enjoy it.
+Americans are quickly becoming a country of hoarders, and online shopping addiction is fueling that growth.

-A lot of clothing in the waste stream gets sent to the developing world, used for rags, or sent to a landfill.
-Even this absurd solution for sustainability cannot keep pace with the steady flow of purchasing.
+A lot of clothing in the waste stream is sent to the developing world for use as rags or to landfills.
+Even this unsustainable solution cannot keep pace with the steady flow of purchases.

-American homes will get larger, and more filled with junk, and more off-site storage units will be built.
+American homes will get larger, more cluttered, and more reliant on off-site storage units.

 Simple Ways To Avoid Feeding Your Online Shopping Addiction

-Online shopping addiction, hoarding, and clutter saps energy for our being and prevent people from living the quality of life they would like to live.
+Online shopping addiction, hoarding, and clutter sap our energy and prevent people from living the quality of life they want.

 Many sufferers seek ways to remove the guilt and emptiness associated with an online shopping addiction and overspending.

 Do you suffer from online shopping addiction?
-If you have reoccurring evidence of crossing the line, take ownership.
+If you repeatedly cross the line, take ownership.
 If you acknowledge it you have taken one of the most important steps toward a solution.

-Sufferers should try taking a deep dive to figure out why they prefer shopping online.
-If it’s the ease and speed of purchases can be made they should think about buying most of what they need locally.
+Sufferers should take a deep dive to understand why they prefer shopping online.
+If ease and speed of purchase are the main considerations, they should consider buying most of what they need locally.

 They should try using cash to make purchases.
 Using credit cards or other electronic methods is less painful than using cash.
 The finality of counting out cash and handing it over can ground shoppers in the reality of their purchase.

-There are products that will not be found locally or just makes better sense to purchase online.
-Before shopping online try these Minimalist Living tips.
-Before I make a big purchase I follow these simple steps:
+There are products that will not be found locally or just make better sense to purchase online.
+Before shopping online, try these Minimalist Living tips.
+Before I make a big purchase, I follow these simple steps:

 - I ask myself if I really need the item.

-- I wait at least a week before buying to see if I really would like to buy the item.
+- I wait at least a week before buying to see if I really want to purchase the item.

 - Then ask if there is another item I already own that will satisfy my need.